jfajardo5/dolorem/README.md

 This module provides Lorem in the following formats:

-  * Paragraph(s) - Single or multiple, random paragraphs
+  * Paragraph(s) - Random paragraph, with customizable options for number of paragraphs, number of sentences per paragraph & number of words per sentence.
-  * Sentence - A single, random sentence
+  * Sentence - Random sentence, with customizable options for number of words per sentence.
-  * Word - A random word
+  * Word - A random word.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>